Gluten-Free Dairy-Free Banana Bread tastes just like the classic version: fluffy, moist, slightly sweet and full of banana flavor.

 Traditional banana bread is a classic for a reason – it’s easy to make, keeps well and is a nice treat without being too sweet.

-It’s perfect as is or toasted.
+It’s perfect as is or toasted, eaten plain or smeared with ghee, grass-fed butter or jam.
 Or for an easy and quick version of French toast, sauté slices in ghee over medium heat until the edges are caramelized and crispy.

 And while I’m keeping this pretty plain and classic, see below for add-in ideas like chocolate chunks or blueberries.